Wreath Making Time

 I have several boxes of seashells and I use them in projects or just to fill pretty containers for Summer displays.
-Most of the seashells are beach vacation finds.
-The starfish I ordered on eBay or Amazon.
+The seashells are beach vacation finds—the starfish I ordered on eBay or Amazon.
 We don’t find many starfish on the beach.

-The first step in my wreath was adding the sisal rope (find sisal rope on Amazon here).
+The first step to making the wreath was adding the sisal rope.
 I took a length of rope and knotted it in several places.

-Next I added the starfish.
-I used 3 and placed them in a random pattern.
+Next, I added the starfish.
+I used three starfish and placed them in a random pattern.
 Always use odd numbers in decorating….even when making a wreath.

 Then I started adding some of the larger seashells to the spaces between the starfish.